voxpupuli/puppet-icinga2/README.md

 ### Public Classes

 #### Class: `icinga2`
 The default class of this modoule.
-It handles the basic installation and configuration of Icinga2.
+It handles the basic installation and configuration of Icinga 2.
 When you declare this class, puppet will do the following:

-* Install Icinga2
+* Install Icinga 2
-* Place a default configuration for the Icinga2 daemon
+* Place a default configuration for the Icinga 2 daemon
-* Keep the default configuration of the Icinga2 package
+* Keep the default configuration of the Icinga 2 package
-* Start Icinga2 and enable the service
+* Start Icinga 2 and enable the service

 This class can be declared without adjusting any parameter: